gaehlerm/SoftwareEngineering/README.md

 shopping_list = [apples, bananas]
 ```

 Now the code is much longer, but it is also much better.
-It is much easier to understand.
+It is much easier to read and understand.
+As we learned the only quality measures of code.
 All the elements inside the list are equal.
 They are all `ShoppingItems`.
-If you do something you can, or rather you should, just iterate over all elements.
+If you do something you can, or rather you should, iterate over all elements and treat them all equally.
 The data structure now is also pretty save.
 Correlated data is all stored together.
 It is almost impossible to mix up the weight of the apple and the banana.
 And it’s also pretty hard now to make an error when creating the list.

 We can summarize: Lists are very common.
 They should always contain objects of equal meaning.
 If you want to make a list with groups of objects you should create a class for these groups and make a list of these class instances.
 If you want to access only a single object from a list, chances are high that your code is bad.
 Always iterate over the whole list and treat all elements equally.

 ## Enums

-Enums are something many software developers don’t know.
+Enums are something even many experienced software developers don’t know.
 You don’t really need it.
 But they should know it as enums make your code much better.
 There are several different ways to write code without using enums.
 They are all bad.

 ```py
 # 1. boolean: